sonic-net/SONiC/doc/snmp/snmp-changes-to-support-ipv6.md

 ### Effects of this change ###
-1. If minigraph.xml is used to load the initial configuration, then snmpd will listen on Loopback0/Management IPs.
+1. If minigraph.xml is used to load the initial configuration, then snmpd will listen on Loopback0/Management IPs on single asic platform.
 2. If config_db.json is used load the configuration, then snmpd will listen on any IP, the IPv6 issue will be seen.
 To overcome IPv6 issue, SNMP_AGENT_ADDRESS_CONFIG table should be udpated to listen to specific IPv4 or IPv6 addresses using "config snmpagentaddress add <ip>".
+3. No change required or done for multi-asic platforms.

 ### Pull request to support this change ###